 ABOUT:

-Feeling inspired she returned to the UK to study Theatre & Costume Design at Central St Martins School of Art, London.
+Feeling inspired I returned to the UK to study a Theatre Design BA at Central St Martins School of Art, London.

--Mango’s first theatre commission was to create costumes and set for the Derek Walcott Trinidad Theatre Workshops Caribbean adaptation of Shakespeares 12th Night.
+-My first official theatre commission was to create costumes and set for the Derek Walcott Trinidad Theatre Workshops Caribbean adaptation of Shakespeares 12th Night.

--London in 2001 Rhian was employed as the lead costume designer for Sony Entertainment Europe on ‘The Getaway’ which was a totally new experience in working in the digital arts and the games industry.
+In 2001 I was employed as the lead costume designer for Sony Entertainment Europe on ‘The Getaway’ which was a totally new experience in working in the digital arts and the games industry.
 It was a fascinating blend of film production and video games.
 The game went on to win a BAFTA for best selling game 2001.

 For nearly 25 years Mango Arts have worked with the incredible RJC Dance to create troupes fusing dynamic choreography & sustainable carnival designs.
 They bring Caribbean history, heritage, politics and sustainability to the streets of Carnival and wider events.
 Some of the themes included ‘ Roots & Respect’ ‘Aya’ ‘Rise’ ‘Nu Blu Boys’ ‘‘Mas Movement’ ‘Tighten Yuh Belt’,North It Up, ‘Dance Warriors’ ,‘Re-Use, Recycle, Re-Claim, Nature-Beat, AZUL and Banyan ‘

--In 2009 returned to Leeds College of Art to study part-time Millinery HNC as was always fascinated by hat and headpiece making techniques.
-Kempadoo Millar Headwear was formed in 2010 and Rhian has been designer and director creating vibrant ethical flat caps which are manufactured in Yorkshire,UK.
+- During this time I studied a part-time Millinery HNC as was always fascinated by hat and headpiece making techniques.
+Kempadoo Millar Headwear was formed in 2013 creating vibrant ethical flat caps which are manufactured in Yorkshire,UK.

 You can see more at www.kempadoo.com

--In 2020 Rhian received an Arts Council R & D grant to explore the idea of ‘Carnival to Canvas’ taking the costume and carnival work of Mango Arts into original art pieces and prints.
+-In 2020 I received an Arts Council R & D grant to explore the idea of ‘Carnival to Canvas’ exploring paining and drawing in original art pieces and prints.

-In 2023 Rhian had her first solo exhibition ‘Dança e Luta’ as part of the Women in Carnival Conference in Leeds, UK in August 2022, in 8100 Loule and at Andre Pillarte, Tavira.
+My first solo exhibition ‘Dança e Luta’ formed part of the Women in Carnival Conference in Leeds, UK in August 2022, in 8100 Loule and at Andre Pillarte, Tavira.

-In April 2023 Mango Arts was commissioned by East Street Arts to deliver a large-scale mural in Chapeltown Leeds bringing together the heritage of Leeds West Indian Carnival and creating a tribute to 56 years of carnival in Leeds, working with local community groups and artists.
+In April 2023 I was commissioned by East Street Arts to deliver a large-scale mural in Chapeltown Leeds bringing together the heritage of Leeds West Indian Carnival and creating a tribute to 56 years of carnival in Leeds, working with local community groups and artists.

-Mango Arts are currently delivering a Sustainable Carnival Arts programme promoting themes such as climate change and environmental awareness with the local community and young people in UK and Portugal.
+Rhian and the Mango Arts collective are currently delivering a Sustainable Carnival Arts programme promoting themes such as climate change and environmental awareness with the local community and young people in UK and Portugal.
 Banyan will form the final part of the 3 year trilogy exploring more ecological ways of creating carnival costumes and events.

 Please do contact Rhian at: